 Using play to address health and safety issues for adolescent girls

-Say No More is a preventative educational tool to help educate both early-teen girls and social workers on sex trafficking.
-Say No More is not meant as a diagnostic tool for social workers, but rather to to help better assess, identify and empower girls ages 12-15 who may be at risk, or are currently being trafficked.
+Say No More is a preventative educational tool that helps educate both early-teen girls and social workers on sex trafficking.
+The game helps better assess, identify and empower girls ages 12-15 who may be at risk of, or are currently being trafficked.

 As a graduate student enrolled in a course on games for change, my classmate Robin Newman challenged me to reflect on simple but powerful question: could we somehow create a game that helps tackle the issue of domestic sex trafficking?
 Together with Michelle Kwon, we tackled this idea for over a year.

 - – Expert interviews with students, social workers and trafficking survivors

 - – Surveys

 - – Competitive analysis

 - – Playtesting, including at the Feast Conference and at local high schools and with game experts from NYU